Herbalism 101– Back to basics medicine

 Having said that, I readily admit that not all drugs are bad.
 Some are life saving.
 I will not suggest otherwise.
 If any of my grandchildren gets sick, I’m glad there are antibiotics and doctors and nurses and hospitals to make them well again.
 I’m glad there are vaccines and drugs that make lives longer and of better quality.
 I’m not anti-Allopathic medicine.
 Not even a little.
 My only intention with this post–and this series, as it will be–is to reintroduce back-to-basics remedies that disappeared out daily lives, not because they don’t work but because something more convenient replaced them.
 It’s become much faster and easier and therefore acceptable to take a puff of an inhaler than to brew a tea that will have the same effect, but should we always choose the inhaler?

-I use that example because that’s how I began this day, by brewing of a cup of IMG_2220special tea.
+I use that example because that’s how I began this day, by brewing of a cup of special tea.
 Bronchial Brew, Salli, my herbalist, call it.
 A mixture of nettles, mint, lemongrass, motherwort, mullein leaf, coltsfoot, comfrey leaf, hyssop, and stevia meant to calm my aching lungs.
 I have asthma and I’m in a flare.
 The very act of sitting to drink the tea (strained through an unbleached coffee filter for lack of anything else on hand) was relaxing.
 The tea ingredients are a combination of expectorants, antispasmodics, demulcents (soothing to mucous membranes), and other healing agents and an hour after having a cup I felt pleasantly relaxed with almost no coughing.
 I felt good enough to go without a hit from my prescription inhaler of steroids–something I’d much rather avoid.
 This time it looks like I can avoid it.
 Another time I may need to rely on that emergency inhaler or my little nebulizer friend.
 But I’m glad to have more tools in my arsenal.
 It’s good to have options, and that’s what this series is about.

 This afternoon, as I sit here, I have a carefully measured (to be sure it’s safe) lobelia tincture setting up in my apothecary cabinet as well.
 It will be used when I have a more prominent (but still not immediately life-threatening) asthma flare.
 Once it’s made and bottled, it’ll be good for many years, so I’m mixing up a good-sized batch.